r-lib/asciicast/README.md

   - Input is a simple R script, output is a [v2 asciinema recording](https://github.com/asciinema/asciinema/blob/develop/doc/asciicast-v2.md).
   - Record all terminal output in real time, as it happens.
+  - Simulate typing in the commands, with a configurable, randomized speed.
   - Alternatively, whole comment blocks or expressions can just appear on the screen.
   - Convert casts to SVG images using